Marculonis21/EvoScripts/README.md

 original, is to have an exact match for a specific specie and write them into the history books if it mates at least once so we remember only the working individuals.

+#### 2025-08-30 11:43 -- Pokedex done, vis to go

+I have been successful with the `pokedex` but now I have quite a lot of data that is coming out of it...
+I am quite happy though because my sim is able to do multiple Billions of steps in just a few moments.

+Now I want to create a small python app, which would collect runs pokedex data and get me a **family tree** of what the genome was doing throughout the sim.